egberts/egberts.github.io-src/content/articles/vim-debugging.md

 vim /tmp/named.conf
 ```

 Back at the first terminal, I made a one-line change
 in `~/.vim/syntax/named.conf`, then saved it using Vim (`:w`) write command.

 At the second terminal, I edited my test-text `named.conf` file to see if I
 had enhanced (or broke) something.

-Sure enough, I broke it ... rather badly.
+Sure enough, I broke it ... severely.

 Going back to the beginning, and do it over but trying with a new syntax setting.

 Documentation, Ugh.
 -------------------

-In the very beginning, I was blindly making multiple syntax changes to
+In the beginning, I was haphazardly making multiple syntax changes to
-my very own copy of an existing stock Vim syntax file.
+my own copy of an existing stock Vim syntax file.
 It wasn't all that intuitive (not at all) and its results were "unpleasant."

 Back to reading all relevant (and not-so-relevant) Vim documents, they
 are (but not limited to):

 * [Patterns](http://vimdoc.sourceforge.net/htmldoc/pattern.html)